ik-fractel/kappataumu.github.com/_posts/2014-10-05-cloud-backups-duplicity-s3.md

 $ gpg --gen-key
 ```

 You will also be prompted for your name, e-mail address, and a comment to be associated with this keypair.
 Fill in your details, and hit `O` to confirm you are happy with the USER-ID derived from your data.
 For extra security, a passphrase is required; type it in twice.
-Make sure to pick something other than ‘correct horse battery staple’, which is what i always use:
+Make sure to pick something other than ‘correct horse battery staple’, which is what I always use:

 ```bash
 Enter passphrase: